leonarddrv/CS513/_posts/2017-03-06-Valenzuela.md

 > + Our results can be explained from either a causal or a self-selection perspective.
 <!-- more -->

 This paper can be an **important resource** for our term paper.
 It gives a comprehensive analysis on effect of the social network sites on both marriage quality and divorce rates.
-Analyze includes evaluation in both state and individual level across the USA.
+Analysis includes evaluation in both state and individual level across the USA.

 The full article can be accessed [from here](http://www.sciencedirect.com/science/article/pii/S0747563214001563).